FolletLouis/Programmable-Quantum-Matter/README.md

 ## Section V: Compilation
 This section corresponds to folder "/Compilation/" which contains the following files:

+1. strain_window_alg1.py: This code does SiV strain simulation, in order to justify the assumption in Section III.C in the main text.
+This is used to generate Fig. 9 in the main text.

-1. Alg_II_heatmap.py: This code simulates different paramters of link-statistics h_j in the form of color maps.
+2. Alg_II_heatmap.py: This code simulates different paramters of link-statistics h_j in the form of color maps.
 This is used to generate Fig. 8(a-c) in the main text.

-2. Alg_II_linkstat.py: This code simulates link statistics h_j, for different values of time window, as described in Algorithm II.
+3. Alg_II_linkstat.py: This code simulates link statistics h_j, for different values of time window, as described in Algorithm II.
 This is used to generate Fig. 8d in the main text.